Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Maps/DisplayDeviceLocationWithNmeaDataSources/README.md

 ## Relevant API

-* AGSLocation
-* AGSLocationDisplay
+* Location
-* AGSNMEALocationDataSource
+* LocationDisplay
-* AGSNMEASatelliteInfo
+* NmeaLocationDataSource
-* AGSSimulatedLocationDataSource ‼️ remove this if you don't use a simulated data source

 ## About the data

-A list of NMEA sentences is used to initialize a `SimulatedNMEADataSource` object.
+This sample reads lines from a local file to simulate the feed of data into the `NmeaLocationDataSource`.
 This simulated data source provides NMEA data periodically, and allows the sample to be used on devices without a GPS dongle that produces NMEA data.

-he route taken in this sample features a [2-minute driving trip around Redlands, CA](https://arcgis.com/home/item.html?id=d5bad9f4fee9483791e405880fb466da).
+The route taken in this sample features a [two-minute driving trip around Redlands, CA](https://arcgis.com/home/item.html?id=d5bad9f4fee9483791e405880fb466da).

 ## Tags
 dongle, GPS, history, navigation, NMEA, real-time, trace